ChemAxon/calculations-aws-examples/README.md

   * Linux shell or equivalent (WSL, Cygwin)
   * Make sure that you have a Chemaxon Pass account (register [here](https://accounts.chemaxon.com/register)) and you acquire your ChemAxon Hub public repository API key (visit <https://accounts.chemaxon.com/settings>).
+  * For pretty printing JSON responses of lambda invocations Python.
+  * For local execution of NMR spectrum post process demo (see `nmr-result-process/`) Python3 and optionally `matplotlib`.

 Dependencies
 ------------